longa2/longa2.github.io/essays/ai-reflection.md

 ## Personal Experience with AI:

+### Experience WODs

-For the Experience WODs, I have not used AI since they usually have solutions posted for each assignment.
+I have not used AI since they usually have solutions posted for each assignment.

+### In-class Practice WODs

-For In-class Practice WODs, I have not used AI mainly due to the fact that we were able to complete and turn in the WOD outside of class time.
+I have not used AI mainly due to the fact that we were able to complete and turn in the WOD outside of class time.

+### In-class WODs

-For In-class WODs, I have used AI only on the last few of the WODs of the semester, i.e. Nextjs 1 and UI Design (React), among others.
+I have used AI only on the last few of the WODs of the semester, i.e. Nextjs 1 and UI Design (React), among others.
 The reason why I did not use AI on many of the WODs is due to me not feeling compelled to use AI, however, only when I felt cornered by the time constraint did I feel the need to use AI to generate code for me.
 There were a few times where I copy-pasted the instructions of the WOD to generate me a solution.

+### Essays

-For essays, I did not use AI because it was writing, not coding under a time limit.
+I did not use AI because it was writing, not coding under a time limit.

+### Final Project

-For the Final Project, I used AI to help generate code whenever I was stuck on how to code a particular feature.
+I used AI to help generate code whenever I was stuck on how to code a particular feature.

-For learning a concept / tutorial, I did not use AI because there was no need to in learning new concepts.
+### Learning a concept / tutorial

+I did not use AI because there was no need to in learning new concepts.

-For answering questions in class / in Discord, I did not use AI because
+### Answering questions in class / in Discord

+I did not use AI because

 ## Impact on Learning and Understanding:
 Ever since I have incorporated AI into my skill development and learning, I have noticed that I have not fully developed or learned much of the topic at hand.
 Admittedly, it is not necessary to learn a specific skill to its utmost potential to use it in "practice," however, my usage of AI got to a point where I would use the AI-generated solution in cases where I did not learn a concept to its practical level for me to utilize.
 As such, it is very simple of me to say that I relied on AI too much for me to consider myself well-learned in software engineering to some degree.